 In October 2012, injured ex-Rifleman, Chris Howard, began a 3-month placement at Royal Wimbledon Golf Club as a Course Assistant.
 Chris has since been taken on in a paid role, working at the very club where his passion for golf began (following his attendance at our 1-day familiarisation event at Royal Wimbledon in February).
 Read More

-Gregg Stevenson is a 27 years old ex-Royal Engineer.
-In 2009 Gregg stepped on an Improvised Explosive Device in Afghanistan and lost one leg above the knee and one leg below.
-Gregg has been involved with the Foundation since day-one and attended our first 1-day familiarisation event and subsequent 3-day events.
+In 2009 Gregg, an ex-Royal Engineer, stepped on an Improvised Explosive Device in Afghanistan and lost one leg above the knee and one leg below.
+Gregg has been involved with the Foundation since day one and attended our first 1-day familiarisation event and subsequent 3-day events.
 Following his medical discharge and, after a six-week work experience placement, and with the support of The Poppy Factory’s Employment Scheme, OCF employed Gregg within the Foundation as a National Liaison Officer, working in the North West.
 Read More